 |Feline Leukemia||1 initial dose for kittens, followed by an annual booster (for outdoor cats) or a shot every 1 to 2 years (indoor cats)||$25–$50/dose|

 It can be hard to predict exact costs for diagnostic tests, as they vary from vet to vet.
 But here are some basic ranges to keep in mind.
 (You can always ask your own vet for some price quotes in advance, to get an idea of where on this spectrum they might fall.)

 |X-rays:||$75–$250 for basic, or up to $400 for more complex|

 Unsurprisingly, emergency visits for your pet tend to be more expensive than routine vet care.
 And it’s good to have an idea of what costs you might incur, since thinking about $ is the last thing you’ll want to do if your pet is injured or in need of immediate care.
 Here are some basic ranges to consider.

 |Overnight hospitalization||$600–$1,700/night (!!)|

 If you’re feeling a bit overwhelmed by all of these veterinary care costs, we understand!
 Keeping your fur fam healthy can be expensive.
 We never want the fear of maxing out your credit card to be the reason you dread a vet visit.

 Pet health insurance can be an economical way to recoup many expenses you might encounter at the vet.
-For instance, adding the Preventative & Wellness package to your Lemonade Pet policy will help cover costs for things like annual heartworm tests, certain vaccinations, and more.
-And your basic policy itself will be useful in the case of accidents and illnesses, including big ticket treatments that you might otherwise not be able to afford.
+For instance, adding our Preventative Care package or Preventative+ package to your Lemonade Pet policy will help cover costs for things like annual heartworm tests, certain vaccinations, and more.
+And your base policy itself will be useful in the case of accidents and illnesses, including big ticket treatments that you might otherwise not be able to afford.